bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/lastschoolboystandin8196.markdown

 Together, they founded a software company that specialized in Braille printing.
 With David's specialized software, blind people can print and read computer text.
 His software is still used worldwide, and I have no doubt it has helped many people.
-Good for you David!
+Good for you, David!
 David's achievements were noteworthy enough to [merit a Wikipedia Page](https://en.wikipedia.org/wiki/David_Holladay).
 Take a look; he was a genuine *mensch*.